-- The camera supports Look Files (.cube format) in 17 grid or 33 grid format created with Blackmagic Design's DaVinci Resolve or other software. - Look Files with input ranges outside the 0 to 1 range in the header ("LUT_3D_INPUT_RANGE") are not supported. - Look Files 2 MB and larger, as well as files with a name containing over 65 characters are not supported. - Only the following characters can be used in the file name: Numbers 0 to 9, upper/lower case letters a to z, underscore (), hyphen (-), period (.) and a single byte space. - Save a Look File to the root directory of the SD card. - If the correct input/output gamma curve and color space conversion are not selected, video will not be output correctly.
+- The camera supports LUT files (3D LUT/.cube format) in 17 grid or 33 grid format created with Blackmagic Design's DaVinci Resolve. - LUT files with input ranges outside the 0 to 1 range in the header ("LUT_3D_INPUT_RANGE") are not supported. - LUT files which include values outside of the 0 to 1 range in the data area are not supported. - LUT files 2 MB and larger, as well as files with a name containing over 65 characters are not supported. - Only the following characters can be used in the file name: Numbers 0 to 9, upper/lower case letters a to z, underscore (), hyphen (-), period (.) and a single byte space. - Save a Look File to the root directory of the SD card.

-- A Look File cannot be used if the [Gamma/Color Space], [HLG Color] or [Over 100%] settings are changed after registering it. - When the gamma curve component of the [Gamma/Color Space] setting in the custom picture is set to either [BT.709 Normal], [BT.709 Standard] or [BT.709 Wide DR], super-white (video signal above 100%) and super-black (video signal below 0%) levels of brightness will be clipped.
+- If the correct input/output gamma curve and color space conversion are not selected, video will not be output correctly. - A Look File cannot be used if the [Gamma/Color Space], [HLG Color] or [Over 100%] settings are changed after registering it. - When the gamma curve component of the [Gamma/Color Space] setting in the custom picture is set to either [BT.709 Normal], [BT.709 Standard] or [BT.709 Wide DR], super-white (video signal above 100%) and super-black (video signal below 0%) levels of brightness will be clipped.
 When the video signal contains super-white brightness levels, select MENU > [CP Custom Picture] > [Edit CP File] > [Other Functions] > [Over 100%] > [Press] and then activate the Look File to apply it to a signal compressed to 100%. - When playing RAW clips, the Look File registered when the clip was recorded will only be applied to the thumbnail and not the clip itself.